brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 This is one of the most important hooks since it defines what will (or not) be called next.
 It fetches the resource through the `crossplane.io/external-name` annotation and then:

 1. The default managed reconciler initialises the annotation from `metadata.name`, so `Observe` normally queries the vendor with a non-empty external name.
 A vendor “not found” response triggers `Create` by returning `ResourceExists: false`.
 2. If it exists, it should always update the status of the MR (it is done via pointer when `cr.Status.AtProvider` is set) and the return must always have `ResourceExists: true`.
-The provider can mark it available after a successful lookup, independently of drift.
-It should return `ResourceUpToDate: true` when the observed `name` and `email` match `spec.forProvider`, otherwise `Update` is triggered.
+The provider can mark it available after a successful lookup.
+It should return `ResourceUpToDate: true` when the vendor observed object match `spec.forProvider`, otherwise `Update` is triggered (drift).

 The example below assumes the vendor adapter exposes user-specific CRUD methods and that it returns a typed `ErrNotFound`.

 ```go
 func (c *external) Observe(